Low or No Cost Options

 Replace your old electric heating with a heat pump

 Verde and Energy Trust have teamed up to help you save on heating and cooling costs.
 Get up to $3,600 off when you replace your old electric heating with a ductless heat pump (DHP).
 If the system costs any more than that, you can finance it through a community lender on your utility bill.
+Income-qualified candidates may be eligible for a free heat pump upgrade.

 Phone: 971.272.4126 (Hablo Español) / 971.468.8431